hotosm/tm-admin/docs/communication.md

 with the data extract of OSM buildings, and want to notify the TM project manager to invalidate some tasks and remap them.

+## Notifications

+Some messages have nothing to do with the database, they're for communicating other types of requests.
+Other than just doing data updates, this is the core of an end to end data flow.

+Examples of some notifications are:

+* Underpass would notify TM of a data quality issue
+* An FMTM project manager would need to notify TM to invalidate a task
+* fAIr would notify an FMTM project manager that the imagery has been processed

 ## TM sends user profile to other project

 Since a user may be contributing to multiple projects, it should be